-The Conservation Education Division at the Institute offers summer workshops for teachers.
-Interested high school and middle school life science teachers from around the nation are encouraged to download the application packet and apply.
-This year, 2013, we are offering up to three high school workshops and two middle school workshops.
+The Conservation Education Division at the Institute will be offering four teacher workshops this summer.
+Interested high school and middle school science teachers from around the nation are encouraged to apply online.

 Once a year, over a brief 2-day period coinciding the female’s estrus, males and females unite.
 About 135 days later, a cub is born.